Bone Mineral Density Tests (cont.)

 Understanding Bone Mineral Density Test Results

 Bone mineral density tests measure bone density in the spine, hip, and/or wrist, which are the most common sites of fractures due to osteoporosis.
-The results of the bone mineral density test are compared to
+The results of the bone mineral density test are compared to two standards (norms):

 - The age-matched reading, known as the Z-score, compares a person's bone density to what is expected in someone of equivalent age, sex, and size.
 However, among older and elderly adults, low bone mineral density is common, so comparison with age-matched norms can be misleading.

 - The young-normal reading, known as the T-score, compares bone density to the optimal peak bone density of a healthy young adult (30 years old) of the same sex.
 The T-score determines fracture risk, which increases as bone mineral density falls below young-normal levels.
 The T-score, which is a comparison between the solidness (density) of the bones and the bones of the average young healthy population, is measured in standard deviations (SDs).
 SD is a statistical term that describes variation in a population.
 According to the World Health Organization's (WHO) diagnostic categories, individuals whose T-score is within 1 SD of the norm are considered to have normal bone density.
 Scores below the norm are indicated in negative numbers.
 For most bone mineral density tests, -1 SD equals a 10%-12% decrease in bone density.
 The risk for broken bones increases by 50%-100% for every SD below the young-normal standard.

 WHO Definitions of Osteoporosis Based on Bone Density Levels

 - Normal: Bone density is within 1 SD (+1 or -1) of the young adult mean.

 - Low bone mass (osteopenia): Bone density is 1 to 2.5 SDs below the young adult mean (-1 to -2.5 SD).